Tableau Viewer vs. Tableau Reader

 Create new data flows (.tfl)

-Combine, shape and clean data, then save the process as a data flow.
+Combine, shape and clean data, and save the process as a data flow.

 |Edit and modify a data flow (.tfl)|